 Placing The Container For Collection

-Set your container at the curb or on the edge of the street.
+Your container must be at curbside by 6:30 AM of the morning of your weekly waste collection day.
+The container may be placed at the curb no earlier than 6:00 PM of the night before.
+Please remove your container from the curb by 8:00 PM of your collection day.
+Set your container at the curb or on the edge of the street with the wheels facing away from the street toward the house.
 The automated truck will return your container to the same place.
 Please do not place your container in front of or directly adjacent to mailboxes, poles and signs.
 Please also do not place your container behind parked cars or park in front of your neighbor’s container.
 This helps the driver pickup the container faster, safely and saves time and money.

-The automated truck operator will only pickup the container.
-They will not pickup any item placed along side of the container nor will they pickup overloaded containers where the garbage may fall on the ground during the automated arm operation.
+The automated truck operator will only collect the container.
+They will not collect any item placed along side the container, nor will they collect overloaded containers where the garbage may fall on the ground during the automated arm operation.

 Zone 1 – Monday Collection Route